 The Economic Development Department administers the funds generated by the tourism industry in the form of taxes and fees paid on overnight stays.
 Two advisory boards recommend how these funds should be invested—the Lodging Tax Advisory Committee and the Tourism Promotion Area Commission.
 For more information, please contact Mike Gommi at (253) 798-6914 or [email protected].

-The application period for the LTAC and TPA 2022 Funding Cycle is closed.
+The application period for the LTAC and TPA 2023 Funding Cycle is open from June 17 to July 18, 2022.
+See links below for additional information and instructions.

 As a result of the Pierce County Tourism Strategic planning process, a new tourism funding direction has been launched.
 Pierce County’s tourism efforts are focused on generating incremental overnight stays through four key priorities.
 Projects submitted through the application process must support these four priorities: